aidong33/Flask_ReactJS/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-created your Back-end API in flask and integrate that with React front-end
+created Flask Back-end API to operate CRUD and integrate that with React front-end